playhoh/PlayHoH-TCG/README.md

 Copy `.env.local-TEMPLATE` to `.env.local` and adjust the variables before you start the server with the recommended `dev` command.

-Register a new account at [moralis.com](https://moralis.com) and enter the server values:
+Register a new account at [moralis.com](https://moralis.com) and enter the API values:

 ```bash
 NEXT_PUBLIC_MORALIS_APP_ID="<the app id>"